ERC-6120: Universal Token Router

 defines the token inputs and the contract call.

-The action code contract MUST implement the ERC-165 interface with the ID 0x61206120
+contract or the ERC-165 interface with the ID 0x61206120

 in order to be called by the UTR.
-This interface check prevents direct invocation of token allowance-spending functions (e.g., transferFrom
+This interface check prevents the direct invocation of token allowance-spending functions (e.g., transferFrom

 ) by the UTR.
 Therefore, new token contracts MUST NOT implement this interface ID.